johnamii/personal-website/README.md

-My personal website which will eventually be fleshed out, once I have time
+My personal website, links and portfolio.

+Using woofers's react-wavify.
+Using react-device-detect